Japanese Doughnut: What is An Doughnut?

-The doughnut is a fried dough confection that has been a long time favorite in many countries whose original form is said to be the traditional Dutch confection called “Oliebollen” or “Olykoek”.
+The donut is a fried dough confection that’s long been loved in many countries whose original form is said to be the traditional Dutch confection “Oliebollen” or “Olykoek”.

-In Japan, Mister Donut and Dunkin’ Donuts opened their branches in 1970 and popularized the deep-fried dough confection.
+In Japan, Mister Donut and Dunkin’ Donuts opened their branches in 1970 and popularized doughnuts.

-Today, there are even some varieties that are unique to Japan, and what I introduce here “An-Doughnut (あんドーナツ, 餡ドーナツ)” is the quintessential type.
+Today, there are even varieties unique to Japan, and what I introduce here “An Doughnut (あんドーナツ, 餡ドーナツ)” is the quintessential one.

-An-Doughnut is a classic Japanese doughnut that has long been loved in Japan, but it is unknown when it was created.
+An-Doughnut is a classic Japanese donut that’s been a long-time favorite in Japan but unknown when it was created.

-The reason why the Japnese doughnut is unique and can’t probably be seen in other countries is that the deep-fried dough confection is filled with “Anko (餡子)” or sweet bean paste.
+The reason why the donut is unique and can’t probably be seen in other countries is that the wagashi is filled with “Anko (餡子)” sweet bean paste.

-The Wagashi sweet typically has a sweetened Azuki red bean paste filling, but other various kinds of Anko fillings, such as “Shiro-An (白餡: sweet white bean paste)” or “Uguisu-An (うぐいす餡: sweet green pea paste)”, can also be used in the dough.
+It typically has Azuki red bean paste inside, but other Anko fillings, such as “Shiro-An (白餡: meaning white Anko)” or “Uguisu-An (うぐいす餡: Anko using green peas)”, may be used.

-Many varieties of doughnut that can be seen in the market come in ring shapes, but the Japanese doughnut An-Doughnut has no hole since it is filled with Anko or “An (餡)“.
+As you know, many varieties of doughnuts seen in the market come in ring shapes, but An Doughnut has no hole since it is stuffed with Anko or “An (餡)“.

-According to the ingredients and nutrition facts labels, with 69 kcal per piece, the An-Doughnut I have now is made from Tsubu-An, wheat flour, oil, sugar, milk, hen’s egg, margarine, defatted soy flour, skim milk powder, salt, dried egg yolk, starch, baking powder, flavoring, gum guaiac, emulsifier, and colors.
+According to that, the Japanese treat consists of Tsubu-An, wheat flour, oil, sugar, milk, hen’s egg, margarine, defatted soy flour, skim milk powder, salt, dried egg yolk, starch, baking powder, flavoring, gum guaiac, emulsifier, and colors.

 Where to Buy

-An-Doughnut is one of the most beloved doughnut varieties in Japan, so it is available in many supermarkets.
+As An Doughnut is one of Japan’s most loved donut varieties, it is available in many supermarkets.